famoser/polyas-verification/QUESTIONS.md

 > Directly use the property `secondDeviceParametersJson` of the `loginResponse["initialMessage"]`; without deserializing it first.

-3. ⏳ (`2ndDevice`, Checking the acknowledgement) The signature of the given testvector does not verify.
+4. ⏳ (`2ndDevice`, Checking the acknowledgement) The signature of the given testvector does not verify.
 Can you please clarify the wording over what data is the signature (the whole `BTBS`, or only over `ballotAsNormalizedBytestring`)?
 Can you provide a complete testvector (including private keys) to align implementations?

+5. ⏳ (`2ndDevice`, Decrypting the QR-code) The `comKey` is different than the provided example.
+The API call in `2ndDevice` requests `256` bits, but `spec` specifies algorithm 1 to have `length` specified in bytes.
+Can you please align the API call / definition, and provide the `key_derivation_key` in use there?

 ## Organisational questions